 On Monday, 28th June, 1943, the name of the school was changed and for as long as Cowbridge School Staff & Scholars were using the building, the school was to be known as Port Vale Junior Mixed & Infants School.
 The note of instruction from County Education Officer was dated 12th June.

 Miss Bradbeer continued as Head of Port Vale JMI until she retired on 3th June 1953.

 The Cowbridge building was used as a craft centre after the war.
 Boys from the Cowper School used it in the 1950s for pottery, woodwork and metalwork classes, but this use ceased after Simon Balle was opened.
 The building was finally closed in 1968.
 It sits there still rather forlorn and deteriorating.

 In 2001 Courtyard Arts Centre, Port Vale put forward a plan to use the premises for courses in art and crafts.
 The proposal would have required extensive remedial work to bring the building back into use as well as structural changes, and the plan was eventually abandoned.

 The building is now over 150 years old and hopefully an educational use can be found for it in the near future.

 For more information on the school under the different headteachers along with short biographies of the heads, please read the articles below.

-1 According to the booklet "Tercentenary Hertford Congregational (United Reformed) Church" the Congregational 'Old Meeting House' situated on Meeting House Lane, near South Street, was pulled down in 1796 to make way for the enalrgement of Christ Hospital School and a site purchased from Baron Dimsdale.
+1 According to the booklet "Tercentenary of Hertford Congregational (United Reformed) Church" the Congregational 'Old Meeting House' situated on Meeting House Lane, near South Street, was pulled down in 1796 to make way for the enalrgement of Christ Hospital School and a site purchased from Baron Dimsdale.
 A church building was erected on the site and the land at the rear was used as a burial ground.
 As the current church replaced this one, the implication is that the school was built on the burial ground!
-This document is avaiable at Hertfordshire Archives and Local Studies in the Hertfordshire Local Collection.
+This document is available at Hertfordshire Archives and Local Studies in the Hertfordshire Local Collection.